data-edu/data-science-in-education/_book/06-foundational-skills_2.md

 ## Packages

-"Packages" are shareable collections of R code that provide functions (i.e., a command to perform a specific task), data and documentation,.
-Packages increase the functionality of R by improving and expanding on base R (basic R functions).
+"Packages" are shareable collections of R code that provide functions (i.e., a command to perform a specific task), data, and documentation.
+Packages increase the functionality of R by providing access to additional functions to suit a variety of needs, thereby expanding on base R.

 **Importing your data**